Professor John Howard

 - Critical race studies: Imperialism, migration, incarceration

-- Sectionalism and regionalism: The American South, the Global South
+- Sectionalism and regionalism: American South, Global South

-I have supervised eleven doctoral projects to completion, several of which appear as university press monographs.
-Of four current doctoral students, two are fully funded by the London Arts and Humanities Partnership.
-I regret that I am unable to accept further applications.
+Prof Howard has supervised thirteen doctoral projects to completion, several of which now appear as university press monographs.
+He is unable to accept additional applications.

 For more details, please see my full research profile.

-For over twenty-five years, I have designed and convened undergraduate and postgraduate modules in American studies, English, and history.
-I have taught classes at a community college and at private and public universities in the US, UK, Spain, and Japan.
-Lately I offer an upper-level undergraduate course on Narrating Nuclear Disaster, as well as MA option modules on Photography and the History of Sexuality.
+For three decades, Prof Howard has designed and convened undergraduate and postgraduate modules in cultural studies, English, history, and photography.
+He has taught courses at a community college and at major universities in the US, UK, and Japan.

-My documentary photography has appeared in online and print publications and in solo and group exhibitions in the EU and US.
+In addition to two photobooks, his documentary photography has appeared in online and print journals and in solo and group exhibitions in the EU and US.
+As executive producer or academic consultant, he has helped produce three feature-length documentary films.